Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 There is also a Score page section that is visible upon completion of the game, and a 404 Error page, which is only visible when a wrong website address is entered or an error occurs.

+When on a desktop or laptop, all buttons have a hover over effect that changes color to indicate interactivity.

 All features are fully responsive on mobiles, tablets/iPads, laptops and desktops.

 ### Existing features